notRitter/SpawnerDocs/Documentation/installation.md

 3. These events should **never** appear directly in your game
 4. The spawner duplicates them dynamically when needed

-This map acts like a library of spawnable event types.
+This map acts like a library of spawnable events.

 ![Template Map](../Assets/BaseSpawner/Installation/Spawner_Spawn_Map.png)